soderholmd/public-azure/P2S-VPN-Calculator/README.md

 The bandwidth costs may not be 100% correct unless you can really delve into how much is ingress and how much is egress, but should give you a rough order of magnitude indication of what to expect.

-As usual this calculator comes with no guarantee of accuracy and should be validated with your own calculations.
+As usual this calculator comes with no guarantees or official support, and should be validated with your own calculations.
 It's just a shortcut to help use the Azure pricing calculator.